Value Drivers for a Carpentry Business

 Key Value Drivers for a Carpentry Business

 The carpentry industry has seen a 0.5% annual revenue growth over the last five years.
 Finishing work includes 76.8% of the industry’s work with the value of residential construction going up 4.1%.
 Focusing on key value drivers is essential in this market.
 A carpentry business will not survive if a company does not adapt its business plan.
 In the sections below, we will discuss important value drivers for the carpentry industry.
-For information specific to your business, contact our valuation professionals via email or schedule a free consultation.
+For information specific to your business, contact our valuation professionals by scheduling a free consultation.

 As mentioned above, the carpentry industry includes several specialized types of work.
 A carpentry business would do well to promote certain services as their specialty.
-This could include installation of windows and doors, paneling, steel framing work, or ship joinery.
+For instance, this could include the installation of windows and doors, paneling, steel framing work, or ship joinery.
 Advertising specific skilled work will entice customers to work with your business.
+More customers create more revenue.
+A valuation analyst such as Peak Business Valuation will always include revenue when valuing a carpentry business.

 Stock on Hand

-In the buying process, a buyer will want an experienced and well-versed staff.
+In the buying process, a buyer will want a well-versed staff specifically workers with plenty of experience in the carpentry industry.
 Ensuring you prioritize this value driver will help the selling process go smoothly.
-It will also increase the worth of your carpentry business.
+Moreover, it will also increase the worth of your carpentry business.
 A great way to understand the value of your carpentry business is to obtain a business valuation.
 A third-party company like Peak Business Valuation, business appraiser, will help determine what your company is worth.
 To schedule a consultation, click on the link below.

 Carpentry is projected to grow at an annualized rate of 0.5% over the next five years.
 While nonresidential construction anticipates recovery, which will boost the need for carpentry work, companies should not rely on that factor.
 Residential construction will continue to bring in most of the carpentry revenues.
 There are over 200,000 carpentry businesses across the country.
 This gives sellers and buyers plenty of opportunities.
 It is important to understand the value drivers of your carpentry business whether you are buying or selling.